POL Hybrids For Sale all year round

 White, Brown, Dk Brown, Blue & Pastel coloured egg layers

 Many colours of hens suitable for all keepers

 See the full selection in the POL photo album

 We no longer sell new hen houses but we occasionally have second hand hen houses for sale.

 I stock all sizes, from chick to 100 hens, in Plastic & Galvanised

-I stock Bedding, Louse & Red Mite treatments, Virkon Disinfectant, Poultry Spice, Poultry Shield, ACV, Wormers & more!
+I stock Feed, Bedding, Hard wood chip (for runs) Louse & Red Mite treatments, Virkon Disinfectant, Poultry Spice, Poultry Shield, ACV, Wormers & more!

 Poultry keeping & smallholding books in stock